-- F1 is: - (i) 0.0833, where SAL is annual salary at date of exit (or review date prior to exit);

-- (ii) 0.09, where SAL is average salary over three years prior to exit (or three review dates prior to exit); or - (iii) generally (0.0833 + 0.0022 x N), where SAL is average salary over the N years prior to exit. - MCR is the rate of DB Member Contributions expressed as a percentage of SAL. - HNECR is the NECR for 1 July 1992 to 30 June 2008 as a percentage of SAL, specified in the Benefit Certificate effective in respect of that period. - is the Fund Member's annual Salary or final average Salary at the effective date of calculation on a basis consistent with F1 and consistent with the earnings base used for the determination of the Fund Member's MRB at 30 June 2008.
-The Member must note the requirements of clause 5.10 where SAL is limited to the "maximum contribution base" as defined in the SG Act, particularly where a formula of the type set out in clause A1.4(a) is used.
+- F1 is: - (i) 0.0833, where SAL is annual salary at date of exit (or review date prior to exit); - (ii) 0.09, where SAL is average salary over three years prior to exit (or three review dates prior to exit); or - (iii) generally (0.0833 + 0.0022 x N), where SAL is average salary over the N years prior to exit. - MCR is the rate of DB Member Contributions (net of allowance for 15% contributions tax in respect of any relevant Sacrificed Contributions) expressed as a percentage of SAL. - HNECR is the NECR for 1 July 1992 to 30 June 2008 as a percentage of SAL, specified in the Benefit Certificate effective in respect of that period. - SAL is the Fund Member's annual Salary or final average Salary at the effective date of calculation on a basis consistent with F1 and consistent with the earnings base used for the determination of the Fund Member's MRB at 30 June 2008.
+The Member must note the requirements of clause 5.19 where SAL is limited to the "maximum contribution base" as defined in the SG Act, particularly where a formula of the type set out in clause A1.4(a) is used.
 In determining SAL, review date salaries may be used for administrative convenience. - NM is the number of complete months and fractions of a month of relevant Fund membership between 1 July 1992 and 30 June 2008. - DF is a discount factor, being 1.0 at an exit age of 65 or more, reducing by a simple discount of 1.5% for each complete year (and fractions of a year based on complete months) by which exit precedes age 65, with a minimum DF of 0.7 for age at exit of 45 or below.
 Age 65 applies regardless of the Fund's normal retirement date.